Social Studies Curriculum at The Campus School

 Eighth Grade Social Studies

 Students in the eighth grade study late nineteenth century and twentieth century American History, especially as it relates to world history.
 Units include Reconstruction; the Gilded Age; Social Darwinism and Progressivism; World War One; The Holocaust and World War Two; The Cold War; and The Sixties.
 Their studies lead them to address the question, “Is the U.S exceptional in world history?”
 Eighth grade students begin the year with a review of the Civil War and the Reconstruction Era which followed.
 Included in their study, students view the movie Glory to learn about the important role played in the war by the first African American regiment, the Massachusetts 54th.
 The movie also helps develop an understanding of battle situations and social situations of the time.
 After viewing the movie, students also further develop their understanding of how historical fiction employs both historical information and fictional changes.
 Student discussion centers on just what constitutes “acceptable” historical changes for the purposes of drama, and which changes were significant in changing understanding of the “deeper” historical truths presented in the movie.
 They also participate in a sharecropper simulation, and analyze the data to help them understand the concept of ‘de facto and ‘de jure’ slavery as they explore topics related to the post-Civil War period, and address the unit’s essential question, “Why was the failure of Reconstruction a tragedy for African Americans? (in fact, ALL Americans?)”
 Students visit The Frick and the Carrie Blast Furnace when they study The Gilded Age and Social Darwinism and Progressivism, as they learn about late 19th and early 20th century political thinking.
-As part of their study eighth graders read and analyze an excerpt from Upton Sinclair’s The Jungle, discuss the role of industrialists in shaping America, and explored their actions as those of “robber barons” or ‘captains of industry” and demonstrate critical thinking as they analyze modern issues from a Social Darwinist or Progressivist approach.
-As an introduction to World War One, they read Wilfred Owen’s famous poem, Dulce Et Decorum Est, study key events of the war, and explore multiple primary document resources and video content related to WI as they engage in independent learning activities.
-They develop their analytical skills as they explore an essential question related to war in general: Should the freedoms and liberties of Americans be restricted in any way during times of war?
+As part of their study eighth graders read and analyze an excerpt from Upton Sinclair’s The Jungle, discuss the role of industrialists in shaping America, and explore their actions as those of “robber barons” or "captains of industry.”
+Students demonstrate critical thinking as they consider modern issues from a Social Darwinist or Progressivist approach in order to apply their understanding as they use an interactive online tool to balance the Federal Budget.
+When studying World War One, stduents study key events of the war, and explore multiple primary document resources and video content related to WWI as they engage in independent learning activities.
 Following their study of WWI, students view the movie Mr. Smith Goes to Washington as a springboard to explore topics related to the question of cynicism and idealism in American politics, and create a comic strip or movie review that addresses the modern implications of Mr. Smith’s idealism in today’s world.
 Their study of the Holocaust and World War Two provides a depth of knowledge about these topics.
 Included in these units is an historical fiction novel, Daniel’s Story, by Carol Matas; a focus on the phases of the Holocaust; an examination of the HBO documentary Reporter, following NY Times reporter Nick Kristof as he investigates modern issues of genocide; analysis of political cartoons of the period; and a look at WWII from the Japanese point of view, with the opportunity to demonstrate critical thinking skills as students discuss and address the question, “Was Truman justified in dropping the atomic bomb?”
 Students complete their eighth grade social studies class with a survey of Cold War and Sixties topics, with special attention on the Vietnam War, the protest movement of the 60s, and the Civil Rights movement.
 As their time at Carlow concludes, they will have the skills and strong background in the discipline that will enable them to be successful as they pursue their studies in high school.